 In Washington State, there are currently two ways that small-scale poultry producers may be exempted from this Act.
 One is the WSDA Special Poultry Permit and the other is by getting a WSDA Food Processors License.

-Please click HERE to link to the FACT SHEET: Washington State Poultry Processing Regulations.
-This publication will help you select and obtaining the proper licenses and permits to slaughter and sell your own poultry.
+FACT SHEET: Washington State Poultry Processing Regulations, this publication will help you select and obtaining the proper licenses and permits to slaughter and sell your own poultry.

 Eggs are a popular item to direct market and are a relatively easy enterprise to begin.
 Flocks under 3,000 hens are USDA grade exempt and fall under state law.
 Washington egg sales are specified in the “Washington wholesome eggs and egg products act,” RCW 69.25.
 An “egg” refers to the shell egg of chickens, turkeys, ducks,geese, guinea fowl and any other species of poultry.

-For information about regulations for selling eggs in Washington State, click HERE to link to the WSDA Small Farm & Direct Marketing Handbook chapter on selling eggs.
+For information about regulations for selling eggs in Washington State, see WSDA Small Farm & Direct Marketing Handbook.